ChenyuTang98/cse15l-lab-reports/lab-report2.md

 * How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

 # Part2
-Here we would use VScode to connect to a remote computer over the Internet to do work there.
 * For Windows user, you first need to install git.
  1. Open Visual Studio Code and use the Terminal -> New Terminal menu to open the terminal.
  2. Open the command using ctrl + shift + P.